-There are so many different types of shoppers out there.
+There are so many types of customers in retail out there.
 And a handful of them are bound to be difficult.
 For many retailers, it’s the very hardest part of the job, but it’s a reality that must be faced.
 And consumers are expecting more from customer service than ever before – over half of American consumers say they have higher expectations from their customer service than they did just a year ago.
-Fortunately, there are some tips on how to deal with difficult customers that can make the experience less miserable.
+Fortunately, there are some tips on how to deal with difficult customers or respond to negative reviews that can make the experience less miserable.
 Ideally, you can even turn a negative interaction into a positive one and win over a lifetime customer.
 Check out the helpful tips below.

 Set up a clear and efficient return policy.
 Confusing policies and long lines are easy ways to get angry shoppers.
 So make sure that your staff knows how to handle your return policy and that customers are made aware of it from the time of purchase.

 You might also consider adding staff members, especially around the busiest.
 Shoppers who need assistance but have to wait too long are likely to complain or just shop elsewhere.